 Additionally, Chase’s unwritten “5/24 rule” could prevent you from being approved for a new Chase card if you have opened five personal credit cards (from any issuer) within the past 24 months.

 How can you use your Chase Sapphire Preferred® Card sign-up bonus?

 You can redeem Chase Ultimate Rewards® points in a variety of ways, including cash, gift cards, travel and merchandise.
 While points are typically worth 1 cent each, the value can vary.
 For example, when you redeem points for travel through Chase Ultimate Rewards, you will get 25% more value with your points.

-See the redemption options and point values below.
+Here are the redemption options and point values:

 Cash.
 Points can be redeemed for cash as an account statement credit or as an electronic deposit into an eligible checking or savings account at a U.S. financial institution.
 When you redeem points for cash, each point is worth 1 cent — making the current sign-up bonus worth $600 in cash.

 Gift cards.
 You can redeem your sign-up bonus for gift cards at more than 150 merchants.
 As with cash, points are worth 1 cent each when redeemed for gift cards, and the sign-up bonus will be worth $600.

 To order gift cards, visit chase.com/ultimaterewards, call the number on the back of your card or visit a Chase branch.

 Travel.
 You can squeeze the most value from the Chase Sapphire Preferred® Card’s sign-up bonus by redeeming points for travel through Chase Ultimate Rewards.
 Points are worth 1.25 cents each when redeemed for airfare, hotels, car rentals or cruises through the portal — boosting the value of the sign-up bonus to $750.

 Note, you may be charged a service fee of up to $20 per transaction when you call the travel center to book travel.